HolyBlackCat/cpp-tutorials/language/02_basic/09_if_else.md

 Different people use different number of spaces for each indentation level, 4 spaces is a popular option.

-Indentation is usually performed by pressing the <kbd>Tab</kbd> key (instead of repeatedly hitting <kbd>Space</kbd>), but whether <kbd>Tab</kbd> inputs an actual Tab character or a bunch of spaces should be configurable in your IDE.
-It's matter of preference.
+Indentation is usually performed by pressing the <kbd>Tab ↹</kbd> key (instead of repeatedly hitting <kbd>Space</kbd>).

+Depending on your IDE settings, <kbd>Tab ↹</kbd> can act as a shortcut for typing multiple spaces, or it can insert a single special "tab" character (the width of which should be configurable in your IDE).
+This is matter of preference.

-> ## Exercise
+> ## Exercise 4
 >
 > Create a program that lets you input the current temperature, and describes how hot or cold it feels.
 Include 3 or 4 different responses.
+Make sure to indent the code.